 Most people think that risotto is a type of rice when in actuality it is a method of cooking, this keto version uses cauliflower instead of the more commonly used rice.
 Traditionally risotto is made by slowly adding warm stock to a grain, this version we will saute cauliflower with a bit of onion and mushroom and slowly add chicken stock.

-Risotto Makes a great side dish but can also be served as an entree by adding shellfish like lobster,shrimp or scallops.
+Risotto Makes a great side dish but can also be served as an entree by adding shellfish like lobster, shrimp or scallops.
+I recently prepared some delicious grilled swordfish (pictured below) with an Almond Ramp Pesto that was a perfect pair for this risotto.
 Traditional risotto normally requires your full attention, stirring constantly for a long period of time but this version can be made in under 10 minutes.
-Feel free to use any assortment of mushrooms (portobella, Cremini, shiitake,trumpet…etc.) you like or just keep it simple with button mushrooms.
+Feel free to use any assortment of mushrooms (portobella, Cremini, shiitake, trumpet…etc.) you like or just keep it simple with button mushrooms.
 With cauliflower rice becoming more common you can find it pre chopped at a lot of fresh markets and grocery stores but you can take a head of cauliflower and either grate it with a hand grater or cut into smaller pieces and pulse it in a food processor.

 For a super quick lazy version you can microwave cauliflowers with stock in a microwave safe container sealed with plastic wrap for about 3 minutes but using the stove top will give you a superior final product.